Tuesday, 2 December 2025

 Besides Cody and Quin are house flippers, and they are juggling enormous financial debt at any given time.

 Caitlyn is up front and honest, I love that about Caitlyn.
-“Fuck know, I’m far to selfish and self centred for that.”
+“Fuck no, I’m far too selfish and self centred for that.”
 She lights another Marlboro.

 Joshua agrees with Caitlyn and kisses her on the side of the head.
 “I’m with her.”